 Where systems need to be metered for performance

-From spring/summer 2017, it’s a requirement that all new applications for air source and ground source heat pumps must have electricity metering arrangements alongside their heating systems to be eligible for the Domestic Renewable Heat Incentive (RHI).
+When the second stage of changes from the Government’s 2016 consultation response comes into effect, planned for later in 2017/2018, it will be a requirement that all new applications for air source and ground source heat pumps must have electricity metering arrangements alongside their heating systems to be eligible for the Domestic Renewable Heat Incentive (RHI).

 There are three metering arrangement options available for metering for performance: